JoseEliel/VevaciousPlusPlus/README.txt

                    Quick Start
 ****************************************************

-<> From the Vevacious/ directory do "mkdir build"
+<> From the Vevacious/ directory do
+   > mkdir build
-<> From the newly created build/ directory do "cmake .."
+<> From the newly created build/ directory do
+   > cmake ..
-<> Once CMake has finished setting everything up do "make VevaciousPlusPlus"
+<> Once CMake has finished setting everything up do
+   > make VevaciousPlusPlus
 <> Besides making the main executable and library, this will download and compile
 the Minuit2 library, Hom4PS2 and PHC (homotopy continuation codes)
-<> Now you can run Vevacious with "VevaciousPlusPlus InputFile.xml".
+<> Now you can run Vevacious with
+   > VevaciousPlusPlus InputFile.xml
 The executable is in /bin.

 ****************************************************